hlung/TKFormTextField/README.md

 - has an `errorLabel` right below
 - has unselected/selected color for underline and floating placeholder

+## Story

-Using alerts for showing error is too intrusive, makes user lost context of which field is wrong, and require another tap to dismiss.
+For text input forms, using alerts for showing error is too intrusive, makes user lost context of which field is wrong, and require another tap to dismiss.
 And you can only show one at a time.
-I think this is the answer to text input form UI.
+I think TKFormTextField is the answer to text input form UI.

-Note that I am not using IBInspectable / IBDesignable because it is slow and buggy.
-And since you usually have several fields in your app, I think it is easier to customize this in code.
+Note that I am not using IBInspectable / IBDesignable because I feel it is slow and buggy.
+Moreover, since you usually have several text fields across your app, I think it is easier to customize this in code.

 ## Example